calebnelson712-dot/spotifiy-music-display/README.md

-# spotifiy-music-display
+# Spotify Display
-this is a spotifiy dislpay i am making for statis by hack club
+In starter projects I found this one most appealing to me.
+Cause it looks really cool.
+Honestly, guide is a bit confusing.